 - How do these users interact with each other?

 When you know who is going to use the platform, you can see how they are going to use it.
-Create a high-level user flow to mark the stages of using the mortgage service and predict possible integration with third-party services.
+Create a customer journey map to mark the stages of using the mortgage service and predict possible integration with third-party services.
 In this case, most such services are banks.
 You may need to use them to identify clients and get their credit records.

 Based on the flow, you can see the user’s pain points and consider how to mend them.
 For example, many users do not like to give out their personal and banking information.
 When you have identified the step in which this is necessary, you can think how to transform a negative experience —”Somebody is going to see my credit record!” —into a positive one — “I will surely get a mortgage!”